Water reporting for petroleum and gas activities

 Water reporting requirements depend on whether the water is 'associated' or 'non-associated'.

-Use the menu below to find out about your water reporting and notification requirements for petroleum and gas resource activities.
-Click on a heading to either expand or collapse the heading content.
+Select a heading below to find out about your water reporting and notification requirements for petroleum and gas resource activities.

 Associated water take and use is authorised under the Petroleum & Gas (Production & Safety) Act 2004 or the Petroleum Act 1923.
 The take of associated water for either production testing or production triggers additional reporting requirements under Chapter 3 of the Water Act 2000.